samruddhi972/restaurant_order_management/README.md

 Coffee: ₹20

 Please place your order below:

+Enter the name of the item you want to order: coffee Your item 'coffee' is added to your order.
+Do you want to order another item? (yes/no): yes

 Enter the name of the item you want to order: samosa Your item 'samosa' is added to your order.
-Do you want to order another item? (yes/no): yes

-Enter the name of the item you want to order: coffee Your item 'coffee' is added to your order.
 Do you want to order another item? (yes/no): no

 Your total bill is: ₹30
- Thank you for ordering from Sam Restaurant!
-PS C:\Users\samru\OneDrive\Desktop\python> python restaurant.py
-Welcome to Sam Restaurant!

-MENU

-Pizza: ₹40
-Burger: ₹30
-Samosa: ₹10
-Cocktail: ₹30
-Coffee: ₹20

-Please place your order below:

-Enter the name of the item you want to order: coffee Your item 'coffee' is added to your order.
-Do you want to order another item? (yes/no): yes

-Enter the name of the item you want to order: pizza Your item 'pizza' is added to your order.
-Do you want to order another item? (yes/no): no

- Your total bill is: ₹60
+----- Checkout -----
+Select your payment method:
+1. UPI
+2. Cash
+3. Card
+Enter your choice (1/2/3): 1
+You selected UPI.
+Please scan the QR code to complete your payment.

- Thank you for ordering from Sam Restaurant!
+Thank you for ordering from MY Restaurant!
+Have a great day!